naveedkhalid091/Learn_Next.js/step05_styling/step02_flex_with _tailwindcss/step08_align_self/align_self.md

 Suppose there is a card component with utility
 `flex-col`.
 By default, all the elements are stretched full width (along the cross axis).
 But you want the button alone to be pushed to the right, instead of stretching full width.

-Below is the image and if you wanted to display button at right side then you can achive this by writting following attribute in `button` element.
+Below is an image and if you wanted to display button `Shop Now` at right side then you can achive this by writting following attribute in `button` element.

 `class="self-end"`

 ![Alt text](https://images.pexels.com/photos/1464625/pexels-photo-1464625.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=300)

+After Writing the `class="self-end"` attribute, the button `Shop now` will be on the right side.